 The present UW campus location was selected in the early 1890s (Courtois & Associates 2003).
-In 1891, William Boone was the first architect to develop a campus plan (Figure 4-2).
-While his plan was never realized, it illustrates hypothetical building placement and also appears to show that the campus was forested at the time of his design.
+In 1891, William Boone was the first architect to develop a campus plan.
+While his plan was never realized, it illustrates hypothetical building placement and also appears to show that the campus and surrounding areas, including the APE, were forested at the time of his design.
 Construction on the campus began with the building of Denny Hall in 1895, followed by at least seven more buildings, including Lewis and Clark Halls, the Observatory, the Assay Laboratory (now demolished), Water Tank (later Chimes Tower, demolished), Powerhouse (demolished), and the Armory and Gymnasium (Bagley 1929; Courtois & Associates 2003:2; Johnston 2001:1-4).